CashScript/cashscript/website/docs/language/functions.md

 title: Global Functions & Operators
 ---

-CashScript has several functions builtin for things like cryptographic and arithmetic applications.
-It also includes many common operators, although some important ones are notably missing due to the limitations of the underlying Bitcoin Script.
+CashScript has several builtin functions for things like cryptographic and arithmetic applications, and it includes many common arithmetic and other operators that you would expect in a programming language.

 ## Arithmetic functions
 ### abs()